Ash Dieback

 • Small white fruiting fungal bodies on blackened stalks in early autumn

-Ash dieback FAQ
+Ash Dieback FAQ

 What is Ash dieback disease?